TimHugh/timheuett/README.md

 ## Usage

 If you are learning to use some of the tools I've played with, feel free to clone this repository to try them out.
-I use Bundler to manage gem dependencies, and Foreman to launch the server, so startup is simple.
+I use [Bundler](http://bundler.io/) to manage gem dependencies, and [Foreman](http://ddollar.github.io/foreman/) to launch the server, so startup is simple.

-Be sure to set the PORT and RACK_ENV variables in your environment:
+Be sure to set the PORT and RACK_ENV variables in your environment.
+I just keep these in my bash profile:

 > export PORT=3000
 >
 > export RACK_ENV=development

-These are used in the `Procfile`

 Then it's as simple as `bundle` and `foreman start`